Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 3. Craftsmanship: The materials and craftsmanship of Guess products are not of the same high standard as those from more prominent luxury designers.
 This is evident in their lower price points and material choices, as noted by The Chic Pursuit.

-4. Sophistication: While Guess may be fashionable, their designs don’t always convey the same level of sophistication as true luxury brands.
+4. Sophistication: While Guess may be fashionable, their designs don’t always convey the same level of sophistication as luxury brands.
 Their focus tends to be more on trendy styles rather than enduring elegance.

 FAQ: